How to Run a Pinterest Contest

 If you run your competition with Gleam all you have to do to set up your terms and conditions is write them out and watch as they are automatically embedded in your widget.

 When setting up your contest, an important decision you will be faced with is how long you want your contest to run for.
 There's no straightforward answer to this question, and your decision will be majorly influenced by what type of contest you're running, how big your following is and what kind of prize you're giving away.

-We generally recommend that you keep your contest open for at least a month, but this is flexible.
-By keeping a contest active for a month or more you will give it enough time to find an audience, gain traction, and accumulate a sizeable amount of entries.
-This is particularly important if you're giving away a valuable prize, as you'll be wanting to get your money's worth.
-You also need to be mindful of what type of contest you're running.
-If you want users to create intricate Boards or high-value content then you need to give them enough time to not only find out about the contest, but also make their submission.
+We generally recommend that you keep your contest open for a month or more.
+This will give it enough time to find an audience, gain traction, and accumulate a sizeable amount of entries.
+This is particularly important if you're giving away a valuable prize which you want to get your money's worth out of, or if you don't already have a sizeable following and need extra time to pick up momentum.

 It may seem like monitoring over a month's worth of submissions is an arduous task, but if you run your contest with Gleam then we will automatically record and store all your entries for you.

 As beneficial as it is to run a contest for an extended duration, you don't want to let it drag on.
 If you keep a contest active for months on end people will eventually start to lose interest and the campaign will start to lose some of its impact, so try not to run any one contest for more than a few months.

 Choosing Your Prize

 Your contest's prize is the centerpiece of your entire campaign.
 It's what will catch people's eye as they are scrolling past and it's what will drive actions on Pinterest, so it's important that you pick a good one.